vuejs/docs/src/glossary/index.md

 The term *fragment* refers to a special type of [VNode](#vnode) that is used as a parent for other VNodes, but which doesn't render any elements itself.

-The name comes from the similar concept of a [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) in the standard DOM.
+The name comes from the similar concept of a [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) in the native DOM API.

 Fragments are used to support components with multiple root nodes.
 While such components might appear to have multiple roots, behind the scenes they use a fragment node as a single root, as a parent of the 'root' nodes.